Eat like a coach fed you

 Do I need supplements?

-Probably 2–3 worth taking: protein powder if you can't hit protein from food, creatine, vitamin D. The rest is industry hype.
+Probably 2 or 3 worth taking.
+Protein powder if you can't hit protein from food, creatine, vitamin D. The rest is industry hype.
 We talk about it specifically.